A CT guided lung biopsy involves taking a tiny sample of tissue through a needle, which is guided into place using a CT machine.

 Bloodstaining of the sputum may be seen and should settle.

 - You may experience some discomfort following the procedure.
 If required, a simple analgesic such as paracetamol (Panadol) should be sufficient.
 Do NOT take Aspirin.

 Please contact your referring doctor if you:

-If you have not been contacted about your results in 1 to 2 weeks please contact your referrer.
+If you have not been contacted about your results within 1 to 2 weeks, please contact your referrer.

 Are you ready to make your CT (Computed Tomography) Scan appointment?

 Our online booking platform allows you to quickly and easily make an appointment online.